 Have you dreamed of working in a zoo?
 Would you like to have a career working with and caring for exotic animals?
 Do you want to be involved in animal conservation for endangered animal species?

-Animal Behavior College’s Zookeeper Assistant Program will introduce you to the duties of those working in a zoo and the science of animal care, animal behavior and conservation.
+Animal Behavior College’s Zookeeper Assistant Program will introduce you to the duties of those working in a zoo and the science of animal care, animal behavior, breeding and conservation and so much more.
 The term “zookeeper” can apply to a variety of positions at a facility, depending on its size, staffing capabilities and budget.
 Job titles can range from general curator to animal-care supervisor to animal keeper to zookeeper assistant.

-Zookeeper assistants currently make a national average of about $31,694 per year.2 Now is your opportunity to have a successful career as a Zookeeper Assistant and start your zookeeper education.
+The current zookeeper assistant salary is about $31,694 per year.2 This is your opportunity to have a successful career as a Zookeeper Assistant and start your zookeeper education.
 Learn more about ABC’s Zookeeper Assistant Program by calling 800-795-3294

 - Career building